 2.1.
 Main Components of the Machine

-Feed hopper: It is mounted at the upper portion of the machine frame configures for directing the entry of unwashed rhizomes into the washing drum assembly and is inclined at 45° angle, and made from Gage 20 (1mm thick) stainless steel sheet.
+Feed hopper: It is mounted at the upper portion of the machine frame specially designed to enable the introduction of the unwashed rhizomes into the washing drum.
+This component is precision angled at an inclination of 45°, and is made from Gage 20 (1mm thick) stainless steel sheet.

 Washing drum assembly: It comprises of a 600 mm diameter cylindrical perforated high-density polyethylene (HDPE) drum with length of 900 mm and a thickness of 3.5 mm with 12 mm perforations.
 It houses 6 food grade soft-bristle nylon brush mounted along the horizontal axis of the drum arrange at 60° angle.

 Shaft: It serves as the central rotating part that supports and spins the drum, the shaft transmits torque from a motor, enabling it to perform work.
-The shaft was made up of stainless steel with a designation of 304.
-The total force that the shaft can carry was 345 N and the maximum allowable shear stress for stainless steel shaft was 200 MPa with a safe shear stress factor of 1.0 using equation 1 (Khurmi and Gupta, 2005), the diameter of the shaft was 25 mm which was supported by a bearing.
+The shaft is made up of stainless steel with a designation of 304.
+The total force that the shaft can carry is 345 N and the maximum allowable shear stress for stainless steel shaft is 200 MPa, with a safe shear stress factor of 1.0 using equation (1) (Khurmi and Gupta, 2005).
+The diameter of the shaft is 25 mm which is supported by a bearing.

 d=316Tπτ (1)